 + PRO: Lots of green spaces

 Brussels in home to more than 15 parks, some bigger than others but all incredibly beautiful.
-With so many parks at their disposal, Brussels residents will easily be able to leave the concrete of the city centre behind them and breath in some fresh air.
+With so many parks at their disposal, Brussels residents will easily be able to leave the concrete of the city centre behind them and breathe in some fresh air.
 These green areas are just perfect for a walk, a family picnic in the sun or a sports game.
-A few of the parks cater for a number of sports and are also a great place for expats to meet fellow sport enthusiasts.
+A few of the parks cater for various sports and are also a great place for expats to meet fellow sport enthusiasts.

 + PRO: Well-situated for travel in Europe